 During this time my first-hand experience and insight led me to write a book about domestic violence and Christian theology.
 It was picked up for publication and released in 2000.
 From this I developed a Bible study, began to speak in churches, and provided direct services and training for service professionals within the Church.
 In 2001 I officially gained 501c3 status for the ministry I had founded for families effected by domestic abuse.

 In 2001 I also began working on a PhD in conflict management at Trinity Theological Seminary.
 I was unable to complete the program, but I did have doctorate level courses in theology.

-In addition to my passion for working with domestic violence perpetrators and victims, my post-graduate school career was highlighted by many professional experiences.
-I was a member of my local county’s domestic violence advisory counsel, served as the Chair of the faith sub-committee, I worked on/contributed to several college-level textbooks on criminal justice, developed a victim awareness program for juvenile probation, and served as a Chief Research Coordinator for the probation department, a foster care social work, and a forensic social worker for developmentally delayed criminal offenders.
+In addition to my passion for working with domestic violence perpetrators and victims, my post-graduate career was highlighted by many professional experiences.
+I was a member of my local county’s domestic violence advisory counsel, served as the Chair of the faith sub-committee, I worked on/contributed to several college-level textbooks on criminal justice, developed a victim awareness program for juvenile probation, served as a Chief Research Coordinator for the probation department, was a foster care social work, and a forensic social worker for developmentally delayed criminal offenders.

 My ministry activities came to a screeching halt in 2003 when I was diagnosed with stage IIIc Inflammatory Breast Cancer.
 While I continued working full time with developmentally delayed clients and their families, I could no longer engage in any non-paid activities.